A dynamic multi-region MFD model for ride-sourcing with ridesplitting: General model framework

-The variation coefficient ($\sigma/L$) remained almost constant in historical data (computed from several simulations, with the data aggregated in time intervals of 3 minutes for each activity), ranging between 0.54 and 0.64 (depending on the experimental settings in the simulation, OD-pair and number of regions), which is far from a value of 1, justifying the choice of an M-model.
-Furthermore, given the nearly constant variation coefficients, there is no need to compute $\sigma^K_{od}(t)$ separately, simplifying the computation of $L^*_{K_{od}}$.
+The coefficient of variation ($\sigma/L$) remained almost constant in historical data (computed from several simulations, with the data aggregated in time intervals of 3 minutes for each activity), ranging between 0.54 and 0.64 (depending on the experimental settings in the simulation, OD-pair and number of regions), which is far from a value of 1, justifying the choice of an M-model.
+Furthermore, given the nearly constant coefficients of variation, there is no need to compute $\sigma^K_{od}(t)$ separately, simplifying the computation of $L^*_{K_{od}}$.